 - studies are free of charge for HAMK’s bachelor degree students

-- language studies must be completed during bachelor degree studies and approved by study advisor or head of degree
+- language studies must be completed during bachelor degree studies and approved by student counsellor or the head of degree programme

-- if the student has already studied basics of language in question, he should take advanced course
+- if the student has already studied basics of the language in question, s/he should take an advanced course

-- one course in high school = 3 cr in HAMKissa
+- one course in high school = 3 cr in HAMK

 We can also give you credits from studies, which are not in any of HAMK’s curricula i.e. R&D projects, student exchange, student tutoring, defense force studies, or civic organization activity.
 Also you may earn credits by actively participating in educational politics and activities of the student union, such as acting as a HAMKO tutor.